e-schultz/ngcourse-next/handout/13-flux/08_Getting_the_tasks_from_the_server.md

 }
 ```

-Here we trigger the `TasksService` to make the `GET` request.
+Here we trigger the `TasksService` to fetch the tasks.
 And based on whether the request resolves/rejects we dispatch the appropriate action.

 Also, we have added a call to `getTasks()` method within the run block for the app module.
 This will initialize our store with the data at the beginning of it's life-cycle.